Mom of missing toddler accused of filing false police report

 BLOUNTVILLE, Tenn.
 (AP) — The teen mother of a 15-month-old Tennessee girl who is the subject of an Amber Alert is now accused of filing a false police report.

-Megan Boswell, who has said the toddler’s grandmother took the little girl to Mendota, Virginia, is being held on a false report charge, according to the Sullivan County Sheriff’s Office.
+Megan Boswell, who has said the toddler’s grandmother took the little girl to Mendota, Virginia, is being held at the Sullivan County jail on a false report charge, according to the Sullivan County Sheriff’s Office.
+Her bond was set at $25,000.

 The 18-year-old is accused of providing detectives and and agents with a number of conflicting statements during the investigation, The Bristol Herald Courier reported Tuesday night.
 The Tennessee Bureau of Investigation says there are so many unanswered questions, it decided to post a video addressing what they don’t know.